Plain Paratha (1 Piece) and Chicken Meat (Broilers or Fryers, Roasted) (100 G)

 Stay Hydrated

-Engage in light physical activity, such as a walk, after meals to help lower blood sugar levels and improve overall glucose metabolism.
+Engage in light physical activity, like a walk, after meals.
+This can help lower blood sugar levels by increasing insulin sensitivity.

 Mindful Eating